 Unlike workers’ compensation, a third party personal injury lawsuit could potentially pay for all medical expenses, the full amount of lost wages and benefits, and non-economic damages, such as pain and suffering.
 This means that a third party claim could recoup a much greater amount of money that an injured worker needs.
 In many cases, the person does not even know this legal option is available until they speak to a lawyer.

 Hurt On the Job?
-Speak with our Baltimore Workplace Accident Attorney
+Speak with our Towson Workers Compensation Attorney